saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 pheatmap(RNA_top, show_rownames = T, cluster_cols = F, cluster_rows = F,color = palette, angle_col = 315)
 ```

-WE can do the same for metabolites
+We can do the same for metabolites

 ``` r
 metabs_all <- as.data.frame(weights$metab)